chilammps/Ovito/doc/python/modules/ovito.rst

    .. py:data:: dataset

-      A module-level attribute pointing to the current :py:class:`~ovito.app.DataSet`.
-This object provides access to the scene, the viewports, the animation settings, etc.
+      A module-level attribute holding the current :py:class:`~ovito.DataSet` instance.
+      This object provides access to the three-dimensional scene shown in OVITO's graphical user interface, the viewports, the animation settings, etc.